 SARS is the South African Revenue Service.

-1. Customs Procedure Codes (CPC)
+What are Customs Procedure Codes (CPC) in South Africa?

 This is the purpose of the customs transaction for example, clearance for home use of goods, bonded removal of goods, or goods manufactured under rebate of duty.
 In the new Customs Acts, the CPC codes provide SARS with an opportunity to manage the customs supply chain using a systems approach.
 Any Customs clearance with an incorrect CPC, or where the physical movement of goods does not match the CPC, will indicate possible non-compliance to SARS.
 Incorrect procedures may affect the customs control of goods, attract penalties and possibly impact the tax status of goods.
 This may result in the refusal of drawback claims and refunds by SARS due to the use of incorrect or sub-optimal CPC export codes, with consequential financial impact and prejudice.